chef-boneyard/chef-web-docs-2016/step_ctl_kitchen/step_ctl_kitchen_list_created_none.rst

 .. code-block:: bash

-   Instance             Driver   Provisioner  Last Action default-ubuntu-1204  Vagrant  ChefZero     <Not Created>
+   Instance             Driver   Provisioner  Verifier  Transport  Last Action default-ubuntu-1404  Vagrant  ChefZero     Busser    SSH        <Not Created>
-   default-centos-65    Vagrant  ChefZero     <Not Created>
+   default-centos-71    Vagrant  ChefZero     Busser    SSH        <Not Created>

 There are two available default platforms---|ubuntu| 12.04 and |centos| 6.5---that are pre-configured to use the |vagrant| driver that is included with the |chef dk|.